0x80/typed-firestore-react/README.md

 ## Working with Documents

-I prefer to perform all document mutations server-side via an API call, especially if older versions of your app could be around for a while like with react-native, because a bug in client-side code could have lasting effects on the consistency of your data.

-Facilitating client-side writes in a safe way also requires you to write database rules for your Firestore documents, which can get very complex, so mutating documents server-side is not only easier to to reason about but also secure by default.

 The default immutable document type is `FsDocument<T>`.
 Use this type when you write functions that take data without needing to change it.